Fang-Telekom/FOM/README.md

 Hey Guys,

-I am a Student at the University FOM, studiyng Business Information.
+I am a Student at the University FOM, studiyng Business Information Science.
 At the same time, I work at Telekom.

 Have a nice day.